Manfredonia Calcio: Refoundation

 Thanks to Article 52 of N.O.I.F., a phoenix club was founded in the summer of 2010 as A.S.D.
 Manfredonia Football 1932 and began the season in the Eccellenza Apulia.
 In the following year the club was renamed as A.S.D.
 Manfredonia Calcio.

 In July 2016 the football club was incorporated again as a società a responsabilità limitata (means limited liability company): Manfredonia Calcio S.r.l.
 Sportiva Dilettantistica.

 Colors and badge

 The team's colors are light blue and white.

 Rivalry

 Manfredonia had a local rivalry with Foggia Calcio.
-They both from the same province.
+They are both from the same province.
 In 2007 the match ended with multiple injuries among the journalists.